Memoirs of a Midget: Synopsis

 We never learn her name, but the protagonist and principle narrator "Miss M." is playfully referred to as "Midgetina" by her faithless friend, Fanny.
 Hers is the story of a person who, though at home in nature and literature, is physically, spiritually, and intellectually out of place in the world.
 Her exact size is never made clear and seems to shift throughout the story.
 At times she is described as being of Thumbellina-like smallness.
 She recounts that she remembers as a child her father lifting her up in the palm of his hand to see herself in a small mirror.
-At the age of five or six, while sitting on a pomade jar watching her father shaving, she remembers being frightened when a jackdaw, attracted by her colorful red clothing, starts pecking at the window pane to get at her.
+At the age of five or six, while sitting on a pomade jar watching her father shaving, she remembers being frightened when a jackdaw, attracted by her colourful red clothing, starts pecking at the window pane to get at her.
 She says she jumped up in alarm and ran away, tripping over a hairbrush, and falling sprawling beside a watch on his dressing table.
 She reads books that are taller than she is; and even at age twenty is carried on a tray and walks across the dining table.
 Yet she becomes a skilled horsewoman—riding sidesaddle on a pony—and at one point, we are told, can pass for a ten-year-old child.